 For many soon-to-be moms, the thought of breastfeeding not only draws anxiety and worry, but outright fear of the unknown.

 Will it hurt?
 What if my breasts keep leaking?
 Will breastfeeding be hard?
 Will I produce enough milk?
 How do I nurse in public places?
 And will it feel… weird?

 You don’t get how other moms can’t wait to nurse, or how they see breastfeeding as a time to bond with the baby.
 All you have on your mind are the nagging fears and questions of how you’ll ever pull it off.
 And with so many people encouraging breastfeeding—for good reason—you still feel guilty for not being enthusiastic.

-If you’re scared to breastfeed, you’re not alone.
 Many moms dread the thought of breastfeeding a baby.
-First time moms might not know what to expect, and veteran moms may have had a negative experience with their older children.
-Maybe you’re not sure about breastfeeding at all.
+First-time moms don’t know what to expect, worried about potential pain or the pressures to pull it off.
+Veteran moms may have had a negative experience with their older children, skeptical about this time being any better.

 7 reasons you’re scared to breastfeed (and how to tame them):

 No matter the breastfeeding issue you’re scared or worried about, know that how you feel is normal.